BallOfEnergy1/Spool/README.md

 # Tested Mods
 Tested mods can be found in Spool's GitHub wiki; these are mods that have confirmed compatibility/incompatibility with Spool (versions specified).

-also please dont laugh at my code, its crap i know but im not that smart 3: